subsecondtdd/subsecondtdd.org/Intro.md

 4. Adding client-side JavaScript passes 'virtual browser + memory' mode
 5. The 'browser + http + database' mode passes without any changes.

-Every time your immediate tests slow down to 1 second, do whatever it takes to speed them up.
+Every time your immediate tests slow down to 1 second, you do whatever it takes to speed them up.

-With Sub-Second TDD you test highly-integrated code, but never slowly-only.